dakujem/oliva/readme.md

 >
 > Traversals may be used to decorate nodes or even alter the trees.
 > Be sure to understand how each of the traversals work before altering the tree structure within a traversal,
-> otherwise you may experience unexpected.
+> otherwise you may experience the unexpected.
 >